I made these awhile back for a girl's night get together. They are super easy, not to mention super cute!

 1. Whisk all ingredients in heavy small saucepan over medium heat until custard thickens and boils for 30 seconds, about 8 minutes.
 Cool to room temperature, stirring occasionally (mixture will thicken).

-2. When cupcakes are cooled, spoon curd into a pastry bag and pipe into center
+2. When cupcakes are cooled, spoon curd into a pastry bag and pipe into center of each cupcake.

 Rum Glaze